September 29 - 30, 2015

 The second day, Wednesday, September 30, will consist of visits with members of Congress or their congressional staff on Capitol Hill.

-Click here to learn more about last year's Geoscience Congressional Visits Days.
+Click here to learn more about past Geoscience Congressional Visits Days.

 - American Association of Petroleum Geologists: Reflections from Past Congressional Visits